 \section{Nominal Sets and Presheaves: A Taxonomy}

 In the previous section we used the correspondence between pre\-shea\-ves and nominal sets to discover new structural operations on nominal sets, such as substitution.
 It is therefore worthwhile to study the connection between both worlds in more detail.
+Our work builds on the note~\cite{f01} investigating presheaves over contextual categories, particularly \Cref{sec:nom-b}.
 We first consider the nominal models corresponding to the two remaining presheaf categories $\PSh \B$ and $\PSh \S$ (representing abstract linear and relevant syntax), and will show that they both admit natural characterizations as subcategories of $\Nom$ or $\Ren$, respectively.
 After considering alternative descriptions via sheaves and the related category of supported sets, we paint a complete picture relating the various arising variants of nominal sets.
 The results obtained in this section are summarized by the diagram in \Cref{sec:nominal-world}.